jbelkins/SDKWorkbench/README.md

 To develop with VSCode:

 1. Perform the "Initial Setup" steps above, and install Visual Studio Code.
-- If you want to run directly on your development machine, install Swift from one of the options [here](https://www.swift.org/download/).
+- If you want to compile & run directly on your development machine, install Swift from one of the options [here](https://www.swift.org/download/).

 2. Open VSCode and install the following plugins:
 - Swift (`sswg.swift-lang`)
 - Remote - SSH (`ms-vscode-remote.remote-ssh`)
 - Dev Containers (`ms-vscode-remote.remote-containers`)

 3. If you are using dev containers, perform the following on the machine ("host machine") that will host your dev container.
-Your container may either run on the same machine you are running VSCode on, or on a remote host.
+Your host machine may be either the same machine you are running VSCode on, or on a remote host.
 - Either install Docker and start it as a service, or install and start Docker Desktop.
 - Re-perform the steps in "Initial Setup" above on the host machine, if not already performed there.
 - The container will need AWS credentials.
 To provide them, create a file named `.env` at `SDKWorkbench/SDKWorkbench/.devcontainer/` with contents: